ebootehsaz/YouTubeNoAds/readme.md

+# YouTubeNoAds
+Simple Chrome extension that redirects to a YouTube mirror with no ads after you select a video on YouTube.

 ## I really don't like ads
 - Open Chrome and go to chrome://extensions/.
 - Enable "Developer mode" if it isn't already enabled.